Asadullah-Dal17/Eyes-Tracking-Opencv-and-Dlib/README.md

    #### For Windows

-   - Inorder to install dilb on windows machines you need following: :smirk:
+   - In order to install Dilb on windows machines you need the following: :smirk:

      - Visual Studio
      - Visual Studio Build Tools